Kerry County Council

-Kerry County Council (Comhairle Contae Chiarraí) is the authority responsible for local government in County Kerry, Ireland.
+Kerry County Council (Comhairle Contae Chiarraí) is the local authority of County Kerry, Ireland.
 As a county council, it is governed by the Local Government Act 2001.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
 The council has 33 elected members.
 Elections are held every five years and are by single transferable vote.
-The head of the council has the title of Cathaoirleach (Chairperson).
-The county administration is headed by a Chief Executive, Moira Murrell.
-The county town is Tralee.
+The head of the council has the title of Cathaoirleach (chairperson).
+The council's administration is managed by a chief executive.
+The council is based at Áras an Chontae (County Buildings) in Tralee.